Lucknow: Inter-state buses

 The major Dr. Bhimrao Ambedkar Inter-state Bus Terminal (ISBT) in Alambagh provides the main inter and intrastate bus lines in Lucknow.
 Located on National Highway 25, it provides adequate services to ongoing and incoming customers.
 There is a smaller bus station at Qaiserbagh.
 The bus terminal formally operated at Charbagh, in front of the main railway station, has now been re-established as a city bus depot.
 This decision was taken by the state government and UPSRTC to decongest traffic in the railway station area.
+A third smaller bus stop, Awadh Bus Stand is situated in Gomti Nagar.
 Kanpur Lucknow Roadways Service is a key service for daily commuters who travel back and forth to the city for business and educational purposes.
 Air conditioned "Royal Cruiser" buses manufactured by Volvo are operated by UPSRTC for inter state bus services.
 Main cities served by the UPSRTC intrastate bus service are Allahabad, Varanasi, Jaipur, Jhansi, Agra, Delhi, Gorakhpur.
 The cities outside Uttar Pradesh that are covered by inter-state bus services are Jaipur, New Delhi, Kota, Singrauli, Faridabad, Gurgaon, Dausa, Ajmer, Dehradun, and Haridwar.

 Railways

 Lucknow is served by several railway stations in different parts of the city.
 The main long-distance railway station is Lucknow Railway Station located at Charbagh.
 It has an imposing structure built in 1923 and acts as the divisional headquarters of the Northern Railway division.
 Its neighbouring and second major long-distance railway station is Lucknow Junction railway station operated by the North Eastern Railway.
-The city is an important junction with links to all major cities of the state and country such as New Delhi, Mumbai, Hyderabad, Kolkata, Chandigarh, Nashik, Amritsar, Jammu, Chennai, Bangalore, Ahmedabad, Pune, Indore, Bhopal, Jhansi, Jabalpur, Jaipur, Raipur and Siwan.
+The city is an important junction with links to all major cities of the state and country such as New Delhi, Mumbai, Hyderabad, Kolkata, Chandigarh, Nashik, Amritsar, Jammu, Kota jn., Chennai, Bangalore, Ahmedabad, Pune, Indore, Bhopal, Jhansi, Jabalpur, Jaipur, Raipur and Siwan.

 The city has a total of fourteen railway stations.
 Earlier the meter-gauge services originated at Aishbagh and connected to Lucknow city, Daliganj and Mohibullapur.
 Now all the stations have been converted to broad gauge.
 All stations lie within the city limits and are well interconnected by bus services and other public road transport.
 Suburban stations include Bakshi Ka Talab and Kakori.
 The Lucknow–Kanpur Suburban Railway was started in 1867 to cater for the needs of commuters travelling between Lucknow and Kanpur.
 Trains running on this service also stop at numerous stations at different locations in the city forming a suburban rail network.